 The words we choose to use can be very powerful.
 You may have heard that “sticks and stones may break my bones, but words will never hurt me” – poppycock!
 The words we use or hear from others can be very far from harmless!
-How we filter and interpret the words we hear or how we choose the words we use are not the result of simple chance, but are the result of who we are – inside.
-Words we use are the sum total almost everything tat has happened in our lives: what we believe about ourselves, others, and the world; our faith and values; education; etc., etc., etc. Every word we choose to use can build understanding or inadvertently cause misunderstanding.
+How we filter and interpret the words we hear or how we choose the words we use are not the result of simple chance, but are the result of who we are.
+Words we use are the sum total of almost everything that has happened in our lives: what we believe about ourselves, others, and the world; our faith and values; and education.
+Every word we choose to use can build understanding or inadvertently cause misunderstanding.
 As soon as the words come out of our mouths or onto paper, we have had an influence how the hearer or reader will act or react – on purpose or not.

 Language also impacts the way people view dental and allied dental professionals and the value of the work that they do.
 Oral health care providers should use a common language to stimulate meaningful and positive interpretations of oral health care.
 The individual oral health care provider in day-to-day interactions, organized professional groups, educators, other health care professionals, and key partners in oral health care – we have the opportunity to influence the language that we use for greater understanding and cooperation.

 When we choose words wisely in discussing or describing our individual roles in oral health care, the services we provide, or our profession, we may impart a positive perception or a very negative one.